Heating fires are the second leading cause of residential fires in the US. According to data from local fire departments,...

-Grease and oil get trapped within their fibers, causing spontaneous combustion.
+Grease and oil get trapped within their fibers, starting grease fires in the kitchen.
 Paper towels pose risks as well since they can easily combust.
 In fact, even just 3% of oil and grease residue can lead to a fire.

 Hence, you must place your kitchen towels and rags away from sources of fire.
 If you're using paper towels, throw them right after using them.